 - 9. Enable recording by clicking the red Record Arm/Disarm button.
 The meter on the track should now be showing signal from Spatial Mic. - 10.
 Create another track by pressing Command + t and label it Mic Out. - 11.
-Open the track Routing as shown, change Track Channels to 10 and select 1: Spatial Audio from the Receives drop down as shown.
+Open the track Routing as shown, change Track Channels to 10 (or up to 12 if 7.1.4 surround output is desired) and select 1: Spatial Audio from the Receives drop down as shown.
 For the receive, make sure 1-8 is selected under Multichannel Source from the audio dropdown menu as shown.